 - Metalcrafting is but one of the Elemental Powers available to furycrafters in Jim Butcher's Codex Alera.
 Metalcrafters tend to be the greatest swordsmen, since some of the metalcrafter skills include the ability to sense metal around you and act on that, as well as the ability to greatly increase your own endurance and pain tolerance (a famous duel between two metalcrafter lasted days).
 One character also becomes a Chrome Champion in the fifth book and another character does the same in the sixth.
 Metalcrafting also allows one to control their own emotions and shield them from having their emotions detected by watercrafters.
 Lastly, metalcrafting includes some degree of kinetic control over metal, but since only two very powerful crafters have been seen using it (Gaius Sextus and Invidia Aquitaine) it's probably a difficult technique.

 - All magic in the Mistborn series involves metal in some way, but the closest examples to this trope are the two Allomantic powers gained from iron and steel, which allow the user to attract (iron) or repel (steel) nearby pieces of metal.
+This power is not based on magnetism, and affects all metals except aluminum, which is allomantically neutral.
 There are three general types of metal-based magic: